fermyon/developer/content/spin/v2/testing-apps.md

 Next, create a test that `spin test` can run as a compiled WebAssembly component.

-Here’s an example of two tests written in Rust using the [Spin Test Rust SDK](https://github.com/fermyon/spin-test/tree/main/crates/spin-test-sdk).
+In this example, we will write some tests appropriate to a JSON API service for information about service users.
+Here are two such tests written in Rust using the [Spin Test Rust SDK](https://github.com/fermyon/spin-test/tree/main/crates/spin-test-sdk).
 The first test ensures that the Spin app responds properly to an HTTP request.
-The second test ensures that the Spin app responds properly when the key-value store has a certain key already set.
+The second test ensures that the Spin app responds properly when the user data is present in the key-value store - for testing purposes, simulated by inserting it into a "virtual" store.

 Open the `my-app/tests/src/lib.rs` file and fill it with the following content: